-Summer is such a fun time of the year!
+The summer months are such a fun time of the year!
 It’s my most favorite season.
 I love how the kids are off of school and we get to spend time together doing all sorts of things.
 There are days though when we just want to spend most of the day at home instead of running around town.
 I’m sure you have those days too.
 This presents the challenge of having to come up with things to keep the kiddos from becoming bored!
 Well, I have 5 Boredom Buster activities that will 1. get your child/children outside and 2. be fun!
 All you need is some chalk.
 You can grab sidewalk chalk from just about any store and it’s pretty inexpensive.
 Here are five fun sidewalk chalk ideas to keep the kids happily entertained.

-Sidewalk Chalk Ideas For Kids
+Creative, Fun Chalk Ideas For Kids

 What You Will Need:

 - Chalk!
 That’s it but you might need a few boxes of sidewalk chalk so that they can have fun with lots of colors and sizes!

 - Sidewalk chalk paint (Totally optional but a fun way to switch things up.
 Recipe.)

 My kids actually love to do this and since the chalk washes away after it rains, it’s no big deal to have colored rocks for a little bit.
 We have some landscape beds and some rocks around other parts of our yard so the kids just go around and make them all colorful with their chalk!